-All supplemental treatment systems are required to have quarterly wastewater samples taken the first year.
+All supplemental treatment systems are required to have quarterly wastewater samples taken the first year, and can be reduced to annually thereafter if first year's samples meet effluent requirements.
 Important information regarding these samples include:

 - The wastewater samples must include the geographic coordinates (latitude and longitude) of the sample's location. - Effluent samples will be taken by a service provider and analyzed by a California Department of Public Health (CDPH) certified laboratory.
 A copy of a service provider contract must be submitted to DEHS by January 30th of each calendar year. - The sample frequency may be reduced to annual water samples, if all four quarterly wastewater samples show the system is meeting the supplemental treatment requirements and with approval from DEHS (refer to the Additional Requirements for Supplemental Treatment Systems section for more information). - For effluent, nitrate (as nitrogen) and total (Kjeldahl) nitrogen testing is required.